 A number of Conservation Measures, which ensure that impacts on the target and other species are minimised, currently apply to this fishery.
-Conservation Measure 33-02 specifies that there should be no directed fishing other than for the target species, the by-catch limits for incidentally caught species and the move-on rules if the limits for any one haul are exceeded.
+Conservation Measure 33-02 specifies that there should be no directed fishing other than for the target species, with by-catch limits and move-on rules if the by-catch limits for any one haul are exceeded.